-1.4.1 Criteria Pollutants
+1.3.1 Criteria Pollutants

-In 1971, the EPA established NAAQS for six pollutants, which are termed criteria pollutants.
-The EPA designated these six pollutants as "criteria" air pollutants because it regulates them by developing human health-based and/or environmentally-based criteria for setting permissible levels.
+In 1971, the EPA established NAAQS for six pollutants, collectively called criteria pollutants.
+The EPA designates these six pollutants as "criteria" air pollutants because it regulates them by developing human health-based and/or environmentally based criteria for setting permissible levels.
 These criteria pollutants are: